open-component-model/ocm/docs/reference/ocm_add_resources.md

 Variables are specified as regular arguments following the syntax <code>&lt;name>=&lt;value></code>.
 Additionally settings can be specified by a yaml file using the <code>--settings <file></code>
 option.
 With the option <code>--addenv</code> environment variables are added to the binding.
-Values are overwritten in the order environment, settings file, commmand line settings.
+Values are overwritten in the order environment, settings file, command line settings.

 Note: Variable names are case-sensitive.